Gallery of Fashion, April 1795.

 There is no title above the description of these dresses, but they are clearly evening dresses.
 During this period, very tall feathers were worn for most public occasions, even for walking dresses, but those worn for evening reached the greatest heights.
 I suspect one would have to bend one’s head while seated in a carriage or sedan chair, though the latter sometimes had a roof that could be opened.
 Evening feathers, as here, were often worn with turbans.

 As with other prints of this year, the actual dresses (sometimes referred to as underdresses, petticoats, or chemises) are almost universally white.
 Color is found in outer garments, as here in the red robes worn by the left and center figures.

-All the jewelry is delicately painted in bright silver or gold metallic paint, difficult to see on-line but quite shiny in person.
+As with almost every print from the Gallery of Fashion, all the jewelry is delicately painted in bright silver or gold metallic paint, difficult to see on-line but quite shiny in person.

 The print is described in the magazine as follows:

 “Fig XLVII.
 The hair dressed in ringlets.
 Chiffonet, arranged into the form of a turban, of white taffeta, spotted with silver; the end trimmed with a silver fringe, falling upon the shoulder.
 Three white and two scarlet-coloured ostrich feathers; and five diamond pins, forming a star, placed in the front.
 Petticoat of rich striped silk gauze.
 Polonoise of scarlet velvet with Circassian sleeves, and full sleeves of striped silk gauze.
 Small muslin handkerchief within the belt.
 Gold chain round the neck.
 Pearl ear-rings.
 Ermine muff.
 White shoes.